ktos/Blurhash.SkiaSharp/readme.md

 A [Blurhash](https://github.com/woltapp/blurhash) implementation based on [blurhash.net](https://github.com/MarkusPalcer/blurhash.net) for SkiaSharp.

-Allows to encode a `SoftwareBitmap` into a blurhash and decode a blurhash into `SoftwareBitmap` again.
+Allows to encode a `SKBitmap` into a blurhash and decode a blurhash into `SKBitmap` again.
 Several portions of the code are directly copy-pasted from the [System.Drawing implementation](https://github.com/MarkusPalcer/blurhash.net/tree/master/Blurhash-System.Drawing).

+Tested on UWP and Android.

 ## Example usage